1. Why is my Chromecast / Android TV / Google Cast-enabled device not discovered?

 3. Why is there no audio when streaming video to Chromecast?

 Most likely, the audio codec is not supported by your device.
-In the Streaming settings, turn off the "Use native playback when supported" option and restart the broadcast.
+In the Streaming settings, turn on the "Downmix audio to stereo" option or turn off the "Use native playback when supported" option and restart streaming.